abieee2003/documentation/content/applications/productivity/discuss/canned_responses.rst

 Use a canned response
 =====================

-Canned responses can be used in the *Discuss* app, in a *Live Chat* conversation, or on any record that contains a *Chatter* composer.
+Canned responses can be used in the **Discuss** app, in a **Live Chat** conversation, or on any record that contains a *Chatter* composer.
 This includes direct message conversations, channel conversations, and *WhatsApp* messages.

-To use a canned response, type a colon (`:`) into a *Chatter* composer or chat window, followed by the shortcut.
-Then press :kbd:`Enter`.
-This replaces the shortcut with the substitution, though the response can still be edited before it is sent.
+To use a canned response in a conversation, click the :icon:`fa-plus-circle` :guilabel:`(plus)` icon in the message window.
+Then, click :guilabel:`Insert a Canned Response`.
+This opens a list of available canned responses.
+Either select a response from the list, or type the appropriate shortcut, then click the :icon:`fa-paper-plane` :guilabel:`(send)` icon or hit :kbd:`Enter`.

 .. tip::
-   Typing `:` in the *Chatter* composer, or chat window, on its own generates a drop-down list of available canned responses.
+   Typing `::` in the *Chatter* composer, or chat window, on its own generates a drop-down list of available canned responses.
 A response can be selected from the list, in addition to the use of shortcuts.

-   To search through the list of available responses, type `:`, followed by the first few letters of the shortcut.
+   To search through the list of available responses, type `::`, followed by the first few letters of the shortcut.

    .. image:: canned_responses/canned-responses-using.png
       :align: center